salacika/DE1SQL/SQL2/README.md

 * Submit into Moodle the solutions for Exercise 1 to 5.
 * Make sure to submit both the SQL statements and answers to the questions
-* The requied data format for submission is a .sql file
+* The required data format for submission is a .sql file